 Well for professional money managers to date, simply put portfolio compliance is making sure a client’s investment portfolio is in accordance with any mandates or instructions that you agreed with them.

-Simple ?
-Sometimes yes, but not that easy in a world of volatile markets, changing investment policies and research, and also changing investor circumstances, especially if that investor is a tax payer in the western world of modicum wealth.
+Simple?
+Sometimes yes, but not that easy in a world of volatile markets, changing investment policies and research, and also changing investor circumstances, especially if that investor is a taxpayer in the western world of modicum wealth.
 This is all highlighted with increased regulatory scrutiny also.

 - If the owner of the portfolio is a taxpayer, perhaps paying as much as 50% in capital gains tax for poorly timed sales, then my reputation as a money manager may be at risk if I am not considerate of this when trying to keep within asset allocation mandate.
-I am sure that consumers would be happily outside mandate to avoid paying a tax bill that after consideration of such would significantly impact the portfolio value or desired outcomes
+I am sure that consumers would be happier outside the mandate to avoid paying a tax bill that after consideration of such would significantly impact the portfolio value or desired outcomes

-So back to the question, then is compliance a ‘state’ or a ‘process’ – well in my view, moving forward for consumers, it is more about a continual process of trade offs that need to be carefully and constantly considered to resolve whether the portfolio is in a state that would be regarded as best fit for the consumer’s desired outcomes.
+So back to the question, then is compliance a ‘state’ or a ‘process’ – well in my view, moving forward for consumers, it is more about a continual process of trade-offs that need to be carefully and constantly considered to resolve whether the portfolio is in a state that would be regarded as best fit for the consumer’s desired outcomes.

-If you are facing these challenges in your business and wondering also how to achieve constant ‘compliance’ monitoring of investor portfolios considering this new era of mandates, with more regulatory pressures, drop me a line.
+If you are facing these challenges in your business and wondering also how to achieve constant ‘compliance’ monitoring of investor portfolios considering this new era of mandates, with more regulatory pressures, drop me a call.